 Our Need to Remember – Every Autumn

 For lots of people, the end of October and the beginning of November is a time of year to think about the dead.
+In many ways, it can help us process grief before the winter holidays begin.
 The origins of Halloween, Día de los Muertos (Day of the Dead), All Saints’ Day, and All Souls Day show that humans feel a basic need to remember friends and family who’ve passed away.

 We may dress it up with makeup, rituals, candy, or costumes.
 But a theme of respect and remembrance is there for anyone who cares to look.